Start9Labs/documentation/site/source/guides/device-guides/dg-mac/backup-mac.rst

              .. tip:: You can find hostname at the bottom of sharing window.
 You will need this in the next step.

-             .. tip:: You can find hostname at the bottom of sharing window.

     .. group-tab:: Pre-Ventura

         #.
 Identify or create a folder you would like to use to store your Start9 server's backups.